RishabhBoop/EIT-Website/README.md

 # Important Info
 - for astro config, also use Legacy Tailwind 3 support (due to heroui).
 As of writing, tailwind4 is in beta
+# To contribute:
+1. Install [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) on your system
+2. `git clone` this repo and checkout/add new branch as needed
+3. Navigate to project root directory
+4. run `npm install`